 The partnership has supported four of Surrey's district and borough councils to bring their waste collection services together to form Joint Waste Solutions.
 They have jointly procured a single waste, recycling and street cleaning contract.

-By working together there will be savings of around £2.5 million a year while maintaining high quality customer service.
-Find out more by reading the Joint Waste Collection Contract frequently asked questions.
+By working together there will be estimated savings of around £2.5 million a year while maintaining high quality customer service.
+Find out more by visiting the Joint Waste Solutions website.

 The partnership adopted a joint fly-tipping strategy in 2016 which aimed to tackle fly-tipping in the county.
 This includes co-ordinating and enhancing prevention, investigation and enforcement activities.
 Visit the joint communications page to find out about the SWP fly-tipping campaign.

 A team dedicated to improving recycling and tackling contamination of bins in blocks of flats has been established by the partnership.
-They will be working with Surrey's district and borough councils in key flat developments, for a two year project that started in March 2017.
+They are working with Surrey's district and borough councils in key flat developments, for a two year project that started in March 2017.

-They will be identifying where improvements can be made, trialling new communal bins and helping to introduce new services such as textiles and small electrical collections where possible.
+They are identifying where improvements can be made, trialling new communal bins and helping to introduce new services such as textiles and small electrical collections where possible.
 The team will also share what they learn across the partnership.